sig-net/multichain-abstract-account/README.md

      *     since authContract should only validate signatures, not security details of our abstract account
      *   - The message must contain the transaction hash to prevent replay attacks (via nonce) and ensure
      *     that messages can only be used for their intended purpose
-     * 5. Validate messageSignature using provided authPath (cross-contract call to corresponding authContract)
+     * 5. Validate messageSignature using provided authIdentity (cross-contract call to corresponding authContract)
      * 6. Call executeCallback with authContract result */
   }